Grizedale Forest Park

 Please do not use the Ferry across Windermere, it will delay your journey, you might miss your session and this will result in the possibility of not being able to do your activity.
 Waiting times for the ferry are often in excess of 45 minutes.
 Feel free to use it on your return journey when you have more time.

 Recommended route is from the south via the A590 and Newby Bridge.
-Follow signs to Hawkshead, up the west side of Windermere.
-As you come to Hawkshead (approximately 8 mile, 20 minutes, from the A590 turn) take the small left turn signed to Grizedale.
-Continue for three miles up over the hill and down the other side and park in Kennels car park.
+Follow signs to Hawkshead, past the Swan Hotel at Newby Bridge and through Lakeside, up the west side of Windermere.
+As you come to Hawkshead (approximately 8 miles, 20 minutes, from the A590 turn) take the small left turn signed to Grizedale next to two white cottages.
+If you go past a repair garage and a primary school, you have missed the turn.
+Continue for three miles up over the hill and down the other side and park in Kennels car park on the right, or Hall Car Park on the left another half mile further on.

 From the North get to Ambleside and follow the signs to Hawkshead and then to Grizedale, taking the small right hand turn 200yrds past the school.
 Continue for three miles up over the hill and down the other side and park in Kennels car park.